mat72491/u1_functions_lab/README.md

 3. We are looking to re-sod our lawn.
 It has a length of 20' and a width of 30', with Sod costing $1.45/sqft.
 Additionally, it will cost $100 to have thew work done.
 Write a function that finds the area of the lawn, the price of the Sod, and what the total cost will be to get the lawn redone.
 If our budget is $700, will it be enough?
 Log either how much extra we will need, or how much we will have left over

-4. Write a function that loops over the following array of SEI students and prints out their name, and how many letters their name is
+4. Write a function that loops over the following array of SEBR students and prints out their name, and how many letters their name is

 ```js
 const students = [